-Hermes plays with depth in Surrealist Paris show
+Hermes plays with depth in surrealist Paris show

 The show, entitled “Superhuman,” featured relaxed looks with loose proportions and flashes of design fun.
 A plus-sized model rocked a vermilion red knit dress with cleavage, split leg and peekaboo holes at a midriff adorned with a large heart.
 Plus-size is sexy and we love it: The loud and clear message was delivered.

-There was also some design flair, such as a loose marigold yellow pantsuit with a gargantuan fun peplum.
-Wearable was this season’s priority.
+There was also some design flair, such as a loose marigold yellow pantsuit with a fun gargantuan peplum.
+Wearable was the season’s priority.